stormpath/stormpath-documentation/source/auth_n.rst

   This endpoint is used to generate an OAuth token for any valid Account or API Key associated with the specified Application.
 For Account's, it uses the same validation as the ``/loginAttempt`` endpoint, as described in :ref:`how-login-works`.

 The first three kinds of OAuth Grant Types differ only in what credentials are passed to Stormpath in order to generate the token.
+For more information on those, keep reading.
 For more information about the Refresh Grant Type, see :ref:`below <refresh-oauth-token>`.

 Client Credentials
 """"""""""""""""""

-So for the **Client Credentials Grant Type**, you pass the **Client ID** and **Secret**:
+For the **Client Credentials Grant Type**, you pass the **Client ID** and **Secret**:

 ``grant_type=client_credentials&client_id=2ZFMV4WVVexample&client_secret=XEPJolhnMYexample``